Latent Video Diffusion Models for High-Fidelity Long Video Generation: Conclusion

 \section{Conclusion}

-In this work, we devise an efficient DM-based framework for video generation, which significantly reduces the data dimension and speeds up the training and sampling.
-Our novel framework is a joint framework for both unconditional and conditional video synthesis (\ie, prediction and infilling).
-With its better modeling capacity, we achieve new state-of-the-art results and higher resolution on various datasets under short and long video generation settings.
-We further demonstrate the effectiveness of conditional latent perturbation in reducing the accumulated error induced during autoregressively extending video lengths.
-We hope our method will serve as a strong baseline for future video generation works.
+In this work, we devise an efficient DM-based framework for video generation, which significantly \zy{reduces} the data dimension and \zy{speeds} up the training and sampling.
+Our hierarchical framework can effectively generate long videos with more than one thousand of frames.
+With its better modeling capacity, we achieve new state-of-the-art results on various datasets under short and long video generation settings.
+We further demonstrate the effectiveness of unconditional guidance and conditional latent perturbation in reducing the accumulated error induced during autoregressively extending video lengths.
+We also provide an extension of our model for open-domain text-to-video generation.
+We hope our method could serve as a strong baseline for future video generation works.
 Future explorations could be made regarding better architecture design choices and further speeding up the training and sampling of video diffusion models.

 { }